 The Classic Martini may seem like a deceptively simple combination of gin and dry vermouth, but there are many ways to shake up this particular combo.
 Here are a few variations to try if you’re on a mission to find your fave:

 - Dry Martini: The Classic Martini features a ratio of 6 parts gin to 1 part vermouth.
 Some people prefer even less vermouth, using just a splash or rinse of the fortified wine to make a Dry Martini.

 - Wet Martini: On the flip side, a Wet Martini is more vermouth-heavy, often with a ratio of about 4 parts gin to 1 part vermouth.
 The exact ratio will vary based on individual taste preferences.

 - Dirty Martini: A Dirty Martini takes the core ingredients of a Classic Martini – dry gin and vermouth – and adds one (rather unexpected) ingredient: olive brine.
-By adding a dash of olive brine, the drink is given a uniquely salty and savoury flavour that many people love.
+By adding a dash of olive brine, the drink is given a uniquely salty and savory flavor that many people love.